-Up until a few days ago, my older daughter’s bedroom looked like Bed Bath & Beyond had exploded in it.
-Lamps and bedding and a collapsible laundry basket and decorative starfish for her “ocean-themed” dorm room covered pretty much every inch of available floor space.
-(I told her I had a theme for my college dorm room, too—it was called “dorm room.”)
+As my older daughter got ready for her sophomore year of college, her bedroom looked like Bed Bath & Beyond had exploded in it.
+Lamps, bedding, a collapsible laundry basket, and decorative starfish for her “ocean-themed” dorm room covered pretty much every inch of available floor space.

-Now she’s back at school, kicking off her sophomore year.
-We’ve played round one of this college game already, so I have a better idea what to expect than I did last year at this time.
+Now she’s back at school.
+And year two I have a better idea what to expect.
 But the 20/20 vision of hindsight also gives me a clear view of another road we’ve already traveled: high school.

 She did high school her own way, but it turned out to be the right way for her.
 It got her where she is now: at a college that’s one hundred percent perfect for her, where she has the kind of friends she’s been looking for her entire life, and where she’s going after a degree that reflects her gifts and passions.